heray1990/AlgorithmVisualization/README.md

 Download [src/visual_bubble_sort.py](https://github.com/heray1990/AlgorithmVisualization/blob/master/src/visual_bubble_sort.py) and run it in Linux.
 You will intuitively see how bubble sort works.

-Run the command `python visual_bubble_sort.py 50`, you will get the animation as follow.
+Run the command `python visual_bubble_sort.py -n 50`, you will get the animation as follow.

 ![bubble_sort_50samples_fps20_dpi50](https://raw.githubusercontent.com/heray1990/AlgorithmVisualization/master/images/bubble_sort_50samples_fps30_dpi50.gif)

+If you want to save the animation into \*.gif file, please run `python visual_bubble_sort.py -n 50 -o outputfile`.
+Then, you will get outputfile.gif.